-For the year ended December 31, 2012, approximately 55% of the equipment revenue and approximately 77% of the service revenue for our BA segment was attributable to the sale of ATG equipment and subscriptions for our Gogo Biz in-flight broadband internet service.
+For the three months ended March 31, 2013 and the year ended December 31, 2012, approximately 60% and 55% of the equipment revenue, respectively, and approximately 79% and 77% of the service revenue, respectively, for our BA segment was attributable to the sale of ATG equipment and subscriptions for our Gogo Biz in-flight broadband internet service.
 As such, many of the risks described above relating to our CA business and the Gogo service could also have a material adverse effect on our BA business, including expected capacity constraints on our network in the near-term, our ability to successfully implement technology enhancements to our network and our ability to successfully develop and deploy new products and services and generate revenue and profits from the sale of such products and services.